 As set out above, Murray & Roberts is a non-operating holding company.
 Projects, and other operational activities, are undertaken by its Operating Businesses.
-The Clough Statement and RUC Statement provide details of the energy, resources and infrastructure as well as mining projects undertaken by the Operating Businesses.
+The Clough Statement and RUC Statement provide details of the projects undertaken by the Operating Businesses.
 Please refer to section 2.2 of the Clough Statement and section 3.1 of the RUC Statement.